WasiqulIslam/Ludu/README.md

 # Ludu

-To play Ludu simply download the Ludu.exe file and play (this works in Windows only).
-No setup is required for this.
+Just download and run Ludu.exe to start playing instantly.
+This is a portable Windows application; no setup or installation is necessary.

 <img width="1011" height="789" alt="image" src="https://github.com/user-attachments/assets/ab35f0e2-b580-48a7-a91c-ea6f8ee8eb74" />

-Ludu (Ludo) is a Bangladeshi Native Game.
-It is well known in this country.
-This game is also played in other countries.
-This program lets you play Ludu game in a single computer offline game with at most 4 players.
-This is not a multiplayer online game, this is a "real" player offline game.
-2, 3 or 4 players can play in a single game.
-Team play is also possible.
-This is not the snake side of Ludu, this is the opposide board game side.
-Complex moves such as double move (playing two pawns in a single move when two of them are in the same place etc.) is also possible.
-This is an old program.
-New JDK versions may not support full game as key listeners are not working.
-If you download old JDK1.3 and run the game using that then it works perfectly as tested on year 2023 in Windows 11 machine.
+Ludo is a beloved traditional game in Bangladesh and a popular pastime enjoyed worldwide.
+This offline digital version brings the classic board game experience to your computer, supporting 2 to 4 players in a single session.

+Whether you are playing a free-for-all or coordinating with a partner in Team Mode, this program captures the authentic feel of the game.
+It even supports advanced rules and complex moves, such as "double moves" (moving two pawns simultaneously when they occupy the same space).
+Perfect for local multiplayer fun with friends and family!